 The cost of dental X-ray sensors varies significantly depending on the size, quality, and brand.
 Here’s a rough price breakdown from leading brands based on the additional context provided above:

-High-End Sensors ($5,000 – $12,000): Premium-quality sensors with exceptionally high-resolution imaging and robust durability.
-Dentimax offers the most affordable option in the market for high-end sensors. (e.g., Dream Sensor by DentiMax)
+High-End Sensors $5,000 – $12,000 Premium-quality sensors with exceptionally high-resolution imaging and robust durability.
+Dentimax offers the most affordable option on the market for high-end sensors.
+Dream Sensor & Pro Sensor by DentiMax

 While some sensors are significantly cheaper, it’s essential to consider additional factors like image quality, durability, warranty, and software integration before deciding.